AlgoTraders/stock-analysis-engine/docs/source/README.rst

         logs-workers.sh

 #.
-Run the Intraday Minute Algorithm
+Run the Intraday Minute-by-Minute Algorithm

-    .. note:: Make sure to run through the `Getting Started before continuing <https://github.com/AlgoTraders/stock-analysis-engine#getting-started>`_.
+    .. note:: Make sure to run through the `Getting Started before trying to run the algorithm <https://github.com/AlgoTraders/stock-analysis-engine#getting-started>`__

-    To run the sample intraday algorithm against your live pricing datasets from the engine use:
+    To run the intraday algorithm with the latest pricing datasets use:

     ::

         sa.py -t SPY -g /opt/sa/analysis_engine/mocks/example_algo_minute.py

-    And to debug the algorithm's trading performance history add the ``-d`` debug flag:
+    And to debug an algorithm's historical trading performance add the ``-d`` debug flag:

     ::